Auzlex/uwe-iot-worksheet2-part2/README.md

 ```
 The algorithm I created would traverse the linear representation of our binary tree (heap) with the given morse code segment.
 And will construct our decoded message.

+**You can run my main.py script in the "Task 1" folder which contains 5 asserts to test decoding with the binary heap, make sure the other files in this folder are present for the testing to successfully work.
+These scripts where tested upon Python 3.8.7 upon the "csctcloud.uwe.ac.uk" server.**

 ## Task 2
 In this task we had to understand and explore how "Ham Radio Conversations" were conducted.
 This involved port forwarding a port "10101" from the remote development server.
 We connected to a site via "localhost:10101".
 This allowed us to understand how the messages are constructed and decoded better.